-Summary of Bill: Tribal authorities may adjust the maximum speed on certain state highways within reservation boundaries.
+Summary of Bill (Proposed Amendments): Tribal authorities may adjust the maximum speed on certain state highways within reservation boundaries.
 Tribal authorities may decrease the speed limit at intersections, increase the limit to not more than 60 miles per hour, or decrease the limit to not less than 20 miles per hour.

-Any alteration by tribal authorities of a speed limit on a state highway within reservation boundaries is not effective until approved by DOT.
-Any alternation by tribal authorities of a speed limit on a city street within reservation boundaries is not effective until approved by the necessary city authority and DOT.
+Any alteration by tribal authorities of a speed limit on a state highway within reservation boundaries is not effective until approved by DOT and speed limit signs are posted.
+In the case of a city or town street, or county road, any alternation by tribal authorities is not effective until also approved by the applicable local authorities.